Ucnt/bro-json-to-tsv/README.md

 Security Onion, by default, creates the bro telemetry as JSON.
 Several vendors I used needed JSON so the easiest thing was to create a converter.

+## Architecture

+The optimal way to use this script is to:

+1. Import your logs on the same box that RITA is installed on
+2. Conver those logs with these scripts
+3. Use a rolling import of the converted logs into RITA.

 ## Requirements

 * python3, python3-pip